 Activity 1: What a Great Challenge!
 (Order of Operations)

 The following activity is a challenge for students.
 It challenges them to apply their knowledge of the order of operations and the effect of operations on numbers.
-Students must use each of the numbers in a given series only once, along with some of the 4 operations to get as close as possible to a target number.
-For example, the sequence of numbers is 2, 4, 5, 7, 10 and 25 and the target is 433.
+Students must use each of the numbers in a given series only once, along with some of the four operations to get as close as possible to a target number.
+For example, the numbers are 2, 4, 5, 7, 10 and 25 and the target is 433.

 Example 1